Skip to main content

 Use one system as your single source of truth.
 When an event starts, open a unique record and keep the status, owner, deadline, and attached evidence files there so you do not have to reconstruct events from scattered email or chat later.
 Your checkpoint: for one real or test incident, confirm you can follow the timeline from first alert to response, change, and resolution in one place.

 Keep this simple and explicit: data access logging, change history, retention policy, and access controls.
-If you handle personal, payment, health, or financial reporting data, map those four parts to your framework, then fill in exact legal requirements only after verification.
+If you handle personal, payment, health, or financial reporting data, map those four parts to your framework and keep exact legal requirements tied to a verified source.

 Put active investigative logs in hot storage, lower-touch operational history in warm storage, and long-tail evidence in archive.
 Move data by retrieval need, not just age.
 In practice, billing events, auth failures, and customer-facing incident records usually stay searchable longer than verbose debug logs.